 If something feels uncomfortable, make sure to communicate to your instructor how you are feeling.
 Ballroom dancing is a social activity, so you will feel your best when you are speaking up and having a good time.
 It is okay to feel nervous at first when learning some new steps.
 However, that's also part of the adventure!
 Stay open to your instructor’s input and direction and your dancing will improve with every lesson making you a better dancer in the long run.

 With these three tips in mind, you will be all set to enjoy your first ballroom dance lesson to the fullest.
-If you are interested in learning more about the Arthur Murray Charleston dance studio, stop on by for a visit!
-And, if you know someone who would love to try out their dancing feet, send them this link so they can request their free first ballroom lesson.
+If you are interested in learning more about Arthur Murray Dance Centers, visit www.arthurmurraydancecenters.com.
+To schedule your first free lesson, contact us today.